greg-md/php-orm/README.md

 # Performance tests against popular ORM's

+The next tests were made on some simple use cases.

 #### Connect and run a simple query.

 This is the simplest use case you can have.